 New clients, tap into our talent with one week of Innovators on Demand® on us.

 Get started with one of our skilled Innovators.

 A Learning Consultant Begins with the End in Mind

 Before starting a journey, the seasoned traveler identifies the destination and creates a clear road map for how to get there.
 It is no different with training.
 A learning consultant first will learn about your goals — or your destination — to assess how best to get there.

 Your ultimate goal dictates the best solution.
-This means making sure that the learning objectives, content, structure, activities and measurements are all aligned with that goal.
+This means making sure that the learning objectives, content, structure, activities, and measurements are all aligned with that goal.
 Sometimes, the best solution won’t be training — and a learning consultant shouldn’t be afraid to tell you if that’s the case!

 This isn’t a comprehensive list of learning consultant responsibilities, but it indicates key differentiators to ensure your training journey is successful.

-Now that you aware of some key components of analysis, use them to guide you through the analysis process to ensure you and your learning consultant are aligning the training to meet organizational goals and to improve employee performance.
+Now that you are aware of some key components of analysis, use them to guide you through the analysis process to ensure you and your learning consultant are aligning the training to meet organizational goals and improve employee performance.